 September 16 : Michael attends Sunday service at the Kingdom Hall in Montreal .

-September 17/18 : Concerts in Montreal .
+September 17/18 : Concerts at the Canada Montreal Olympic Stadium in Montreal (Canada).
 During the last song, Jackie joins the brothers on stage for the first time during the tour.

 While in Washington , Michael visits the Kennedy Center Opera House to see Anthony Quinn and Lila Kedrova in the touring production of Zorba.

 September 28/30 : Concerts at the John F. Kennedy Stadium in Philadelphia (Pennsylvania).

 September 29 : Season 4 premiere of “Fame” featuring Janet is aired on NBC.In the first episode Janet/Cleo performs her new single “Two To The Power Of Love” with Jesse Borrego taking Cliff Richard’s place.